neil-lindquist/neil-lindquist.github.io/cv.md

 Ph.D. candidate in Computer Science, University of Tennessee
 * Advised by Dr. Jack Dongarra
+* Dissertation: Reducing Communication in the Solution of Linear Systems

 M.S. in Computer Science, University of Tennessee, 2022